shaneapowell/EventHorizonIlluminate/README.md

 ```

 # SETUP / CONFIGURE
-1 First, create a new file named `config.ini`.
-Add a [pins] section to map the button names to your LED pins.
-It should look like this.
+1 First, edit the file `config.ini`.
+The [pins] section should start like this, with the buttons orderd 0-15.
 ```
 [pins]
 B1=0